Multicolor Tur\'an numbers II -- a generalization of the Ruzsa-Szemer\'edi theorem and new results on cliques and odd

 \section{Abstract}

-In this paper we continue the study of a natural generalisation of Turán's forbidden subgraph problem and the Ruzsa-Szemerédi problem.
+In this paper we continue the study of a natural generalization of Turán's forbidden subgraph problem and the Ruzsa-Szemerédi problem.
 Let $\ex_F(n,G)$ denote the maximum number of edge-disjoint copies of a fixed simple graph $F$ that can be placed on an $n$-vertex ground set without forming a subgraph $G$ whose edges are from different $F$-copies.
-The case when both $F$ and $G$ are triangles essentially gives back the theorem of Ruzsa and Szemerédi, and we extend their results for the case of arbitrary pairs of cliques by applying a number theoretic result due to Alon and Shapira.
-We also settle the case when $F$ is a pentagon and $G$ is a triangle and give bounds for longer cycles as well.
+The case when both $F$ and $G$ are triangles essentially gives back the theorem of Ruzsa and Szemerédi.
+We extend their results to the case when $F$ and $G$ are arbitrary cliques by applying a number theoretic result due to Erdős, Frankl and Rödl.
+This extension in turn decides the order of magnitude for a large family of graph pairs, which will be subquadratic, but almost quadratic.
+Since the linear $r$-uniform hypergraph Turán problems to determine $\ex_r^{lin}(n,G)$ form a class of the multicolor Turán problem, following the identity $\ex_r^{lin}(n,G)=\ex_{K_r}(n,G)$, our results determine the linear hypergraph Turán numbers of every graph of girth $3$ and for every $r$ up to a subpolynomial factor.\\ Furthermore, when $G$ is a triangle, we settle the case $F=C_5$ and give bounds for the cases $F=C_{2k+1}$, $k\ge 3$ as well.